November 16, 2017

 However, though there’s more uncertainty in these estimates, this is traded off against the potential higher expected value overall.
 It’s not clear that we should prioritise proven interventions over ones which are more uncertain but have higher potential impact, and so this choice needs justification.

 We said that investing in the EA community is a particularly good option if you’re uncertain what object-level causes are most important.
 If you think that a specific cause area is incredibly important right now, and it is relatively unlikely that you will change your mind about this, then this argument from uncertainty has much less weight.

 Similar reasoning might apply if you think that you’re well placed to work on a specific problem.
 For instance, you might have a deep understanding of an area which makes it easier for you to recognise good opportunities, or to solve certain problems.
-If you have a decade’s research in biotechnology, the best way for you to have an impact is by doing research into the risks from biotechnology.
+If you have a decade’s experience researching biotechnology, the best way for you to have an impact is by doing research into the risks from biotechnology.
 This might be true even if you think that this is not in general the highest priority problem in the world.

 However, even if you’re convinced that a certain cause area is highest priority (or that you can contribute much better to a specific problem), you might still be able to multiply your impact by working in advocacy or research rather than trying to solve the problem directly.
 In some cases, this might mean investing in the EA community.
 For example, you might donate to or work for GiveWell to leverage more donations towards global poverty causes.

 Building the capabilities of the EA community is similar to an individual building career capital early in their career.
 It often makes sense to build skills and influence before trying to make an impact directly.
 However, there is a tradeoff here for both individuals and the community more broadly: we want to spend some time building skills, influence, and knowledge, but we don’t want to pass up good opportunities to have a real impact.
 There’s a difficult judgement call to be made: how many resources do we invest in building capability relative to more direct work?